How to Run an Effective Agile Demo: A Secret Way to Build Stakeholder Trust

 - Schedule the next demo

-Now that you know some of the secrets, you are ready to start building trust with demos.
-By showing working software, your efforts will leap off those Burndown charts by increasing your stakeholder’s awareness of the value you deliver to customers.
+Now that you know some secrets, you are ready to start building trust with demos.
+By showing Working Software, your efforts will leap off those Burn-down charts by increasing your stakeholder’s awareness of the value you deliver to customers.

 Best of luck on your first demo!